 Knox’s trial was front-page fodder for months, with the British and Italian press decidedly unsympathetic, casting Knox as a cold-blooded femme fatale (under the moniker “Foxy Knoxy“), a promiscuous young American who prosecutors alleged committed the murder with her Italian boyfriend (Raffaele Sollecito) and another man, (Rudy Hermann Guede) as part of a “sex game gone wrong.”
 American coverage was more sympathetic, focusing on the lack of forensic evidence and painting the case as an anti-American witch hunt.

 In 2008, Guede was convicted of the murder after a fast-track trial and sentenced to 30 years in prison.
+In December 2020, he was granted permission by an Italian court to finish the rest of his sentence with community service.

 In a separate trial that started on January 16, 2009, Knox and Sollecito were also convicted of the murder and sentenced to 26 and 25 years, respectively.
 Two years into their prison terms, an appeals court overturned that decision.
 The case was retried, with the Italian Supreme Court definitively exonerating the couple in 2015.